RaresMarta/UBB/year 1/Base Conversion and Arithmetic Operations/README.md

 # Base Conversion and Arithmetic Operations

-This repository contains a project developed by **Marta Rares-Petru** as part of coursework for the specialization in Artificial Intelligence, supervised by **Professor Lupea Mihaela**.
-The project focuses on performing arithmetic operations and conversions between different bases using various methods.
+This project is part of the course-work of Computational Logic and it focuses on performing arithmetic operations and conversions between different bases using various methods.

 ## Project Structure